It costs the taxpayer £11 million a year to clear up rubbish left around the countryside by fly-tippers - 73% of which is dumped by householders.

 - what type of fly-tipping e.g. fridges/ freezers, asbestos, tyres etc

 You can also send us a photo (Email Us) of the fly-tipping.
 This will allow us to see the severity of the incident you are reporting.

 We will try to remove fly-tipping as quickly as possible.
-However, it must be noted that the Council will not remove fly-tipping from privately owned property.
-In these cases we will request that the landowner removes the fly-tipped items.
+However, it must be noted that the Council will not remove fly-tipping from a privately owned property.
+In these cases, we will request that the landowner removes the fly-tipped items.